Chris Lynch's slanted view on sports, politics and entertainment. Please send thoughts or comments to chris.lynch@gmail.com

 Have a new miscellaneous thoughts and observations post up on Substack.

 As always - please Subscribe, hit the Like button, or share the Link.
-Thanks!
-How is Tiger doing?
+And remember - don't waste your time on mock drafts as the saying goes "nobody knows anything."

 Some quotes I hope may resonate with you.